 Mandeville's Inclusion team

-Fran Slot is the Assistant Head for Inclusion and SENCo
+Fran Slot is the Deputy Head for Inclusion and SENCo

 Natalie Richards is the Deputy Inclusion Manager